deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 * Cincinnati, Ohio
 * Annandale, Virginia
 * Wilmington, Delaware
+* Seattle, Washington
+* Nashville, Tennessee (!)
+* York, Maine (a detective from the York police department reached out to me for that one)

 All postmarked October 24, 2017.

+Bitcoin addresses are unique.

 By the way, nothing ever came from me ignoring the original letter I received.